 Missing teeth leave holes in your smile and do damage to your oral health.
-At K Street Dental & Orthodontic Group in Washington, D.C., and Gaithersburg, Maryland, the team of dental experts provides high-quality dental implants to improve the appearance and health of their patients who have missing teeth.
+At K Street Dental & Orthodontic Group in Washington, D.C., the team of dental experts provides high-quality dental implants to improve the appearance and health of their patients who have missing teeth.
 To learn more about what dental implants can do for your smile, schedule an appointment today by calling the office or booking a visit online.

 Dental implants are artificial tooth roots that are surgically implanted in your jawbone.
 They’re typically made of titanium, which the body doesn’t recognize as a foreign substance.
 Because of this, implants fuse with your jawbone as you heal, providing a sturdy foundation on top of which your dentist can place a restoration.

 If you’re only missing one tooth, all you need is one implant to support a restoration like a crown.
 But a single implant can also support restorations for multiple teeth, like a bridge.
 Your dentist can even use just a few strategically placed implants to replace an entire arch in your mouth with implant-supported dentures.

 Because dental implants mimic the form and function of a natural tooth root, they’re an incredibly comfortable and effective replacement for missing teeth.

 The advanced technology of dental implants offers a number of advantages over traditional restorations like bridges and crowns.
 Dental implants:

 When it comes to replacing missing teeth, dental implants are as close as you can come to spontaneously growing back your natural teeth.

 The first step in getting a dental implant is to determine if you’re an appropriate candidate.
 Your dentist at K Street Dental & Orthodontic Group takes a 3D CT scan of your mouth to evaluate the bone quality and quantity in the proposed implant location.